kaishin/redalemeden.com/content/posts/2012-02-13-twitter-ios-showdown-round-2/index.md

 | Total (Uncalibrated) | 61.5 | 76 | 66 |
 | Previous Total | 71.0 | 68 | 74 |

 Tweetbot wins.
-Twitterrific closes in second and Twitter 4 lands third with a significant margin.
-The uncalibrated new scores[^1] and the old scores were adde for comparison purposes.
+Twitterrific comes as a close second, while Twitter 4 lands third with a significant margin.
+The uncalibrated new scores[^1] and the old scores were added for comparison purposes.
 Of the three, only the official client regressed.

 The detailed methodology and results can be viewed in this [spreadsheet].

 [spreadsheet]: http://goo.gl/Ydh6vR
+[original showdown]: /blog/2011/twitter-ios-showdown

 [^1]: The uncalibrated scores were calculated using the original interaction cost values.